 Membership

-6. The Advisory Panel shall normally consist of up to three (3) members, with no less than one (1) member.

-7. The Advisory Panel should comprise of the following members:
+The Advisory Panel should normally comprise of the following members:

-7.1. up to three external members with an appropriate range of skills and experience such as legal, human resources, health and safety and accounting expertise; and who have a proper understanding of, and competence to deal with the current and emerging concerns of the organisation.
+no less than one (1) and up to three (3) external members with an appropriate range of skills and experience such as legal, human resources, health and safety and accounting expertise; and who have a proper understanding of, and competence to deal with the current and emerging concerns of the organisation.

-8. Each member of the Advisory Panel is able to suggest agenda items, which must be passed through the LUSA Secretary.
+Each member of the Advisory Panel is able to suggest agenda items, which must be passed through the LUSA Secretary and President.

 Independence